andrewhodel/node-ip-ac/README.md

 o.notify_after_absurd_auth_attempts = 20;

-// event notification callback o.notify_cb = function(message_id, info, ips)
+// event notification callback o.notify_cb = function(event, info, ips)
-// use info:string and ips:array[string] to notify users of firewall changes
-// 0 IP addresses were blocked
+// event is a string of ips_blocked, ips_exceeded_absurd_auth_attempts or subnet_blocked
+// info is a string about the event
-// 1 IP addresses exceeded the absurd_auth_attempts limit
+// ips is a list of ip addresses related to the event
-// 2 IPv6 subnet was blocked

 // never block, to disable the firewall o.never_block = false;